spack/spack-tutorial/tutorial_binary_cache.rst

 If you're using spack within a development team, consider setting up source and binary cache mirrors.
-Source mirrors will let you replicate a spack environment on a machine without external internet access, and binary mirrors speed free you from the burden of recompiling everything from scratch and save you development time.
+Source mirrors will let you replicate a spack environment on a machine without external internet access, and binary mirrors free you from the burden of recompiling everything from scratch and save you development time.